mitfik/redmine_knowledgebase/README.markdown

 # Redmine Knowledgebase plugin

-This plugin adds generic knowledgebase funcationlity to the redmine project management application.
+This plugin adds a professional knowledgebase functionality to the Redmine project management application.

 ## Introduction

 Redmine (www.redmine.org) is just plain awesome, and has proven to provide 90% of the functionality I need.
 The one feature that was missing was a usable knowledgebase component.
 I've looked at some of the open source solutions available, but couldn't find anything that fit my needs exactly.
-Seeing as redmine is so easily extended, I figured why not create it for this platform instead of starting yet another project from scratch :P
+Seeing as Redmine is so easily extended, I figured why not create it for this platform instead of starting yet another project from scratch :P

 ## Features

+* Knowledgebase articles per project
 * Categorization of Articles
 * Article ratings
 * File attachments
 * Article Comments
 * Article Tags
+* Wiki macros
 * Permissions

 ## Requirements